-These are desk outlets in which the ports can be concealed, either via a hinged top, a pop up top, or a flip-over cover.
-These are designed for situations where you really do not want the exposed outlets visible when not in use.
-You need to ask yourself if the outlet is going to be utilized in a room where design is a principal factor, where seeing outlets would severely detract from the look?
-These styles of outlets will give you the most sleek and modern look, as they conveniently hide away plug ports during downtime.
-A conference room that isn't constantly being used for purposes requiring connectivity would be a good place to install these desk outlets is a conference room, where connectivity is not necessarily a requirement.
+Recessed, built-in desk outlets are the types where ports can be concealed, either via a hinged top, a pop up top or a flip-over cover.
+Power sources like this are designed for situations where you would like to conceal exposed outlets when they are not in use.
+You need to ask yourself if the outlet is going to be utilized in a room where design is a principal factor; and if seeing outlets would severely detract from the look.
+This outlet style would give you the most sleek and modern look, where plug ports can conveniently be hidden during downtime.
+One good place to install one of these desk outlets is a conference room, where connectivity is not necessarily a requirement.

 FLUSH EXPOSED INSERTS